bgw7/giftshop/README.md

 ## Development server

-Run `npm run serve-dev` for a dev server using the [db.json mock data](https://github.com/bgw7/ng-redux/blob/master/db.json).
+Run `npm run serve-dev` for a dev server using the [db.json data](https://github.com/bgw7/bgw7.github.io/blob/dev/db.json).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests